LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/WorkingWithTextData.md

 The tutorial folder on GitHub should contain the following sub-folders:

-- `*.rst files` - the source of the tutorial document written with sphinx
+- `*.rst files` - the source of the tutorial document written with sphinx.
-- `data` - folder to put the datasets used during the tutorial
+- `data` - folder to put the datasets used during the tutorial.
-- `skeletons` - sample incomplete scripts for the exercises
+- `skeletons` - sample incomplete scripts for the exercises.
-- `solutions` - solutions of the exercises
+- `solutions` - solutions of the exercises.

 Copy the skeletons folder into a new folder somewhere on your hard-drive named `sklearn_tut_workspace`, where you can edit your own files for the exercises while keeping the original skeletons intact: